jkneifl/academic-page/content/post/crom/index.md

 Just as there are different approaches for the reduction, there are also different methods to approximate the temporal dynamics of a system.
 In case the underlying PDE is known, quasi-Newton solvers for implicit time integration of the latent dynamics on a continuously-differentiable nonlinear manifold have been used in [[LeeCarlberg20](https://doi.org/10.1016/j.jcp.2019.108973)].
-When there is no knowledge about the underling equations present, some the purely data-driven approaches try to directly approximate the time-dependent latent variable $\mathbf{z}(t) \approx \mathbf{\psi}(t)$ [[KneiflEtAl23](https://doi.org/10.1007/s00419-023-02458-5)] (Caution self-promotion), while others try to approximate the right-hand side of an ODE $\mathbf{\dot{z}}(t) = \mathbf{q}(\mathbf{z}, t) \approx \mathbf{\psi}(\mathbf{z}, t)$ on the low-dimensional embedding [[ChampionEtAl19](https://doi.org/10.1073/pnas.1906995116)].
+When there is no knowledge about the underling equations present, some of the purely data-driven approaches try to directly approximate the time-dependent latent variable $\mathbf{z}(t) \approx \mathbf{\psi}(t)$ [[KneiflEtAl23](https://doi.org/10.1007/s00419-023-02458-5)] (Caution self-promotion), while others try to approximate the right-hand side of an ODE $\mathbf{\dot{z}}(t) = \mathbf{q}(\mathbf{z}, t) \approx \mathbf{\psi}(\mathbf{z}, t)$ on the low-dimensional embedding [[ChampionEtAl19](https://doi.org/10.1073/pnas.1906995116)].
 In both cases, $\mathbf{\psi}(t)$ could be parameterized by a neural network.

 What all those approaches share is that they rely on an already discretized vector field.
-Consequently, a change of resolution requires a new architecture and a new training of the reduced order model.
-Furthermore, they don't allow adaptive spatial resolution what could be useful in scenarios of varying intensity (low resolution when nothin is happening, high resolution when it gets exciting) or for applications under changes of available computational resources.
+Consequently, a change of resolution requires a new architecture and new training of the reduced order model.
+Furthermore, they don't allow adaptive spatial resolution what can be useful in scenarios of varying intensity (low resolution when nothin is happening, high resolution when things get exciting) or for applications under changes of available computational resources.
 CROM claims to be able to overcome these disadvantages.
-So, let's have a look how CROM differs from such approaches.
+So, let's have a look how CROM differs from the previously presented approaches.

 ## CROM
 {{< figure src="featured.png" caption="A caption" numbered="true" id="ae">}}